FrankWorldview/os/linux/README.md

 If you want a full upgrade, replacing upgrade with full-upgrade will also install kernel updates and handle dependencies better:
 `sudo apt update && sudo apt full-upgrade -y && sudo apt autoclean && sudo apt autoremove -y && sudo snap refresh`

+### Install a Package
+`sudo apt install <package-name>`

+### Query a Package

 ### Delete a Package
-If you want to remove the package but keep its configuration files, use:
+Remove a package but keep its configuration files:

 `sudo apt remove <package-name>`

+Fully remove a package and its dependencies, and clear APT cache:

-sudo apt purge --auto-remove <packagename>
+`sudo apt purge --auto-remove <packagename> && && sudo apt clean`

 ## Directory Hard Links
 Every directory automatically has multiple hard links.
 The number of hard links in a directory equals: